yuchild/course_repo/README.md

 --

 ### Break Weeks 1 and 2
-Your priorities for the holiday breakthis week:
+Your priorities for the holiday break:
 <ul>
 <li>Study material from the previous weeks.</li>
 <li>Research capstone 1 ideas</li>